Blue Lightning IT Services Logo

 You can also get little Bluetooth tracking tags to stick to your gear, so that if you ever lose something you can chase it down.
 Similarly, you might like to consider enabling the ‘find my feature on Apple devices.
 Having this feature switched on also means you can disable your device remotely, an excellent security option if it’s been stolen.

 Need help preparing your tech for travel?
-Contact us at today!

 Contact Us